denverpost/bill-tracker/README.md

 ### At the start of a legislative session
 1. Turn on the cron jobs.
 2. Update the README to reference the year of the current session.
 3. Update the lines in the repo marked with `***HC` to reference or include the current session.
+You can look at commits 8bcafdaf5da58a2790fa5e1c2950681135c646b5 62cf06eee511fea4efbc605d251af8920724286f to see the changes made to ready it for 2017 (there were other changes made, but those were permanent site fixes).

 ### At the end of a legislative session
 1. Turn off the cron jobs.
+2. Run `python legquery.py --archive` to archive the committee and legislator data.

 ## Relevant links:
 - List of Senate bills: http://www.leg.state.co.us/CLICS/CLICS2015A/csl.nsf/BillFoldersSenate?openFrameset